Glenn Turner: Cricket World Cup

 In the 1979 world cup, Glenn Turner topped the averages (88) and runs scored (176) for New Zealand without scoring a century.

 In the 1983 world cup, he had a disappointing tournament scoring 103 runs from six innings.

-Cricket Coach
+Cricket coach

-Glenn Turner was the manager or coach of the New Zealand Cricket team between 1985 and 1987 for the Australian series when he presided over the team's first and (to date) only series victory in Australia, the 1986 tour to England, the West Indies tour of New Zealand and the 1987 world cup.
+Glenn Turner was the manager or coach of the New Zealand Cricket team between 1985 and 1987 for the Australian series when he presided over the team's first series victory in Australia, the 1986 tour to England, the West Indies tour of New Zealand and the 1987 world cup.
 He coached at the New Zealand Cricket Academy between 1991 and 1994.
-In 1995, he was again appointed the New Zealand cricket team coach until 1996 and coached the team in the 1996 world cup.
+In 1995, he was again appointed the New Zealand cricket team coach until 1996 and coached the team in the 1996 Cricket World Cup.

 Author

 Turner has written five books on his involvement in cricket: